Bob Marley instilled a love of soccer in his daughter, Cedella. Now she’s changing the lives of women and girls in Jamaica | KRDO

 Soccer can be a way out for girls living in “rough communities” in Jamaica, Marley says, with some players going on to earn scholarships and the success of Football is Freedom has seen the initiative welcome Adidas and Common Goal as partners.

 She has seen first-hand how gifted some of the girls are and says this natural talent for soccer “can change their lives.”
-All they need, she says, is to be given “proper structure.”
+All they need, she said, is to be given “proper structure.”

 “I’m feeling lucky so far, but I know it’s not easy to do what I’m trying to do,” Marley says.
 “It’s going to take a whole bunch of people that believe in the same thing to actually make a difference.